dpripa/starter-theme/README.md

 # WordPress Development Environment
-Welcome to the efficient environment for WordPress development.
+Welcome to the complete environment for WordPress development.

 ### Requirements
 - `PHP >=7.2.0`
 - `NVM`

 ### CLI
-You can find all available commands in the `Makefile`.
-Have a nice initialization!\
+You can find all available commands in the `Makefile`. \
 __NOTE:__ the `.env` file must be defined and contain the required parameters (use the `.env.example` file as reference).

 ### GitHub Actions